apkasten906/spellbook-mcp/issues/001-implement-core-tools.md

 - Added `mcp-starter/lib/pdca.mjs` and `mcp-starter/test/pdca.test.mjs`.
 - Updated `server.js` to call into `generatePdca` helper for `pdca_generate`.
 - Local unit tests (`npm run test:unit` inside `mcp-starter`) run shutdown and pdca tests and are passing locally.

+_All core handlers have basic scaffolds and unit tests added.
+Marking this issue complete._